-The first meeting of the Antrim and Newtownabbey Life Savers Working Group was held on Tuesday 13th November 2018, and the minutes were circulated.
+The first meeting of the Antrim and Newtownabbey Life Savers Working Group was held on Tuesday 13th November 2018, the (minutes of which are enclosed).

 Members of the group include representatives from across the Council and a number of external partners: -

 - Environmental Health,

 - Leisure Services,

 - Economic Development,

 - Police and Community Safety Partnership,

 - Community Planning,

 - Communications and Customer Services,

 - Sport NI,

-- Northern Health and Social Care Trust.
+- Northern Health and Social Care Trust,

-- Northern Ireland Fire and Rescue Service,
+- Northern Ireland Fire and Rescue Service.

 - Police Service of Northern Ireland, and

 - The Henderson Group.

 A member of the public who was resuscitated at one of the Council Leisure Centres has also agreed to sit on this group.
-Chaired by the Head of Environmental Health, the group will meet quarterly and a three-year draft Action Plan was circulated which has been developed based on the objectives within the Community Resuscitation Strategy.
+Chaired by the Head of Environmental Health, the group will meet quarterly and a three-year draft Action Plan (enclosed) has been developed based on the objectives within the Community Resuscitation Strategy.